Ranz-Lab/drosophila-snRNAseq/00_preprocessing/02_parse_pipeline/README.md

 ## Kit Version Note

-The Parse WT v2 (100k cell) kit was used for this experiment.
+The Parse WT v2 (100k nuclei) kit was used for this experiment.
 As recommended by Parse Biosciences, the `--kit WT_mega` argument was used during demultiplexing and alignment to ensure compatibility with the updated barcode structure in v2 kits.
 This was critical for accurate parsing of sublibrary and well barcodes.